-- A key component in working at CLG is the expectation you are an active and contributing member of a professional learning team (PLT) - PLTs are usually year level based and currently include the assigned PLT SSO as an active member of their team - this is being reviewed for 2022 - PLTs plan, assess, moderate and participate together with the expectation that whatever happens in one class in the PLT is replicated across all the others e.g. excursions, incursions etc
+- A key component in working at CLG is the expectation you are an active and contributing member of a professional learning team (PLT). - PLTs are usually year level based and currently include the assigned PLT SSO as an active member of their team. - PLTs plan, assess, moderate and participate together with the expectation that whatever happens in one class in the PLT is replicated across all the others e.g. excursions, incursions etc.